Cebuano language: Consonants

 A final l can also be replaced with w in certain areas in Bohol (e.g. tambal, "medicine", becomes tambaw).
 In very rare cases in Cebu, l may also be replaced with y in between the vowels a and e/i (e.g. tingali, "maybe", becomes tingayi).

 In some parts of Bohol and Southern Leyte, //j// y is also often replaced with /d͡ʒ/ j/dy when it is in the beginning of a syllable (e.g. kalayo, "fire", becomes kalajo).
 It can also happen even if the y is at the final position of the syllable and the word, but only if it is moved to the initial position by the addition of the affix -a.
 For example, baboy ("pig") can not become baboj, but baboya can become baboja.

 All of the above substitutions are considered allophonic and do not change the meaning of the word.

 In rarer instances, the consonant d might also be replaced with r when it is in between two vowels (e.g. Boholano idô for standard Cebuano irô, "dog"), but d and r are not considered allophones, though they may have been in the past.

 Stress

 Stress accent is phonemic, which means that words with different accent placements, such as dapít (near) and dápit (place), are considered separate.
 The stress is predictably on the penult when the second-to-last syllable is closed (CVC or VC).
 On the other hand, when the syllable is open (CV or V), the stress can be on either the penultimate or the final syllable (although there are certain grammatical conditions or categories under which the stress is predictable, such as with numbers and pronouns).

 Writing system

+The Cebuano language is written using the Latin script and the writing convention is based on the Filipino orthography.
+Though it was recorded that the language used a different writing system prior to the introduction of the Latin script, its use was so rare that there is hardly any surviving accounts of Cebuano being written in what was called badlit.
+Modern Cebuano uses the 28-letter Filipino alphabet: